praveenm09081999/hops/README.md

 - All `P[i]` are distinct

 ## Abacus Analogy Insight
-The solution mirrors how abacus beads slide along rods (focus on Frog's position rather than individual Frog to identify this pattern):
+The solution mirrors how abacus beads slide along rods (focus on Frog's position rather than the individual Frog to identify this pattern):
 - Lily pads = bead positions
 - Frogs = beads
 - Shore = abacus frame edge